Maine Coon Hip Dysplasia Facts

 Hip dysplasia is an inherited disorder, which means it’s caused by genetics.

-The genes responsible for this disorder must be inherited from both parents, although it’s possible for a cat to pass this disorder onto its offspring without outwardly showing any signs of hip dysplasia itself.
+The genes responsible for this disorder must be inherited from both parents, although a cat can pass this disorder onto its offspring without outwardly showing any signs of hip dysplasia itself.

 Unlike some inherited conditions, such as hypertrophic cardiomyopathy, hip dysplasia is caused by a combination of genes, rather than just one.